Kingdom of Mewar: Maharana Sanga

-Battles against the Mughals
+Decline and Struggle against Mughals

 Udai Singh II

 Early into his reign, Maldev Rathore unsuccessfully invaded Mewar.
 In 1557, he was defeated by a joint invasion by Haji Khan and Maldeo Rathore in the Battle of Haramada.
 He is most known for establishing the city of Udaipur.
-The city was designed with the use of gun powder by Persian invaders in India.
+The city was designed with the use of gunpowder by Persian invaders in India.
 He settled people in the city and constructed forts as well.

 During his reign, Akbar, Babur's grandson, made great efforts to get the Maharana to accept his suzerainty by sending emissaries and envoys.
 When Udai Singh rejected all offers, Akbar considered invading Mewar.
 Udai Singh had faith in his forts as they had defended the rulers for decades in the past and were very strong.
 He was advised by his generals to make adequate arrangements for defence and then retire to the hilly areas of Chittor, which he heeded.

 Siege of Chittor (1567)

 Akbar laid siege to the fort of Chittor and started making direct attacks.
-When these attacks failed to do any damage, he ordered construction of Sabats (approach trenches).
-The Rajput defenses showered the constructors of these Sabats with arrows and cannonballs but eventually the sabats' construction was complete.
+When these attacks failed to do any damage, he ordered construction of sabats (approach trenches).
+The Rajput defenses showered the constructors of these sabats with arrows and cannonballs but eventually the sabats' construction was complete.
 Explosives were set on these sabats for breaching the sturdy Chittor walls and explosions were able to break some walls but the Rajputs quickly filled those cavities.
 The explosions killed hundreds of Mughal soldiers and threw rocks miles away and was heard in towns very distant.
-Several other Sabats were built in front of other walls.
+Several other sabats were built in front of other walls.
 These explosions disheartened many Mughal soldiers and Akbar himself but the siege kept going.
-While fighting, Jaimal Rathore, the commander of Mewari forces was shot dead by Akbar, soon after which the doors of Chittor were breached and Rajput soldiers fought to death.
+While fighting, Jaimal Rathore, the commander of Mewari forces was shot dead by Akbar, soon after which the doors of Chittor were breached and Hindu soldiers fought to death.
 Women of the fort committed Jauhar.
 Soon the fort was taken over and Akbar commanded a slaughter of around 30,000 inhabitants of the fort.
 Udai Singh II died 4 years later in 1572.